Liat Ben-Senior, MBA MSc

 Dr. Moskowitz specializes in pathology and the medical leadership of blood banks.
 She has held academic appointments as Lecturer in Pathology at Harvard Medical School and as Assistant Clinical Professor of Pathology at the Mount Sinai School of Medicine.
 Dr. Moskowitz has held several posts directing blood banks throughout the New York area, including at the Bronx Veterans Affairs Medical Center, the New York Blood Center, and the Blood Bank and Hematology Laboratories at the Albany Medical Center.
 She also served as Chairman of Pathology and Laboratory Medicine at St. Vincent's Midtown Hospital in New York.
 More recently, Dr. Moskowitz has served as the medical director of cord blood banks, both private and public.
 Dr. Moskowitz has served on the AABB Cellular Therapies - Accreditation Program Unit.
 Dr. Moskowitz currently provides healthcare consultant services in the fields of blood banking, cellular therapeutics, laboratory medicine, pharmaceutical, medical-legal and regulatory affairs, and medical informatics.

-Brian Plummer joined Gilead Sciences in 2018, overseeing HIV treatment and prevention initiatives.
+Brian Plummer joined Gilead Sciences in 2018 as a member of the company's Public Affairs division.
+In his role, Brian directs communications for the company's HIV product portfolio and pipeline.
 Previously, Brian was with AMAG Pharmaceuticals, working on corporate policy and disease-awareness initiatives targeting key stakeholder audiences including media, lawmakers, and patient advocacy organizations.
 Prior to AMAG, Brian held positions at Cord Blood Registry (CBR), the Cord Blood Forum 501(c)(3) organization, the American College of Obstetricians & Gynecologists (ACOG), and the Congressional Budget Office (CBO).
 Brian graduated from The George Washington University with a degree in political science.